junxit/us-congress-bills-113/metadata.md

 - 2014-06-19 — Placed on the Union Calendar, Calendar No. 355.
 - 2014-06-19 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-479.
 - 2014-06-19 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-479.
+- 2014-06-23 — Considered under suspension of the rules. (consideration: CR H5604-5605)
+- 2014-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4092.
+- 2014-06-23 — Mr. Kinzinger (IL) moved to suspend the rules and pass the bill, as amended.
+- 2014-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5604)
+- 2014-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5604)